rpetrich/jiraconnect-ios/README.md

         #import "JMC.h"

-1. Configure the [JMC instance] at the *end* of the ApplicationDelegate.m like so:
+1. Configure the [JMC instance] in your ApplicationDelegate.m like so:

     `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions`